top of page

 Management

 There was a lot of management and documentation work done on my part to keep track of the conference deadlines, keep thesis research organized, and make working on the project more efficient.
 The project roadmap was maintained in diagram software and the backlog was always kept updated in Jira.
-At some point, an Excel sheet was added where the team could keep track of the exhibits and their level of completion.

 image.png

 Since I had a lot of experience with Scrum, I chose to use it as our main framework for the project, as it fits best a project that requires a lot of experimentation.
 We followed the Scrum guide thoroughly but didn't keep our sprints fixed-length.
-When the design was less apparent, I kept sprints 1 week long, and when the design was figured out and the remaining work required less frequent communication, we agreed on 2-week sprints.
+When the design was less apparent, I kept the sprints 1 week long, and when the design was figured out and the remaining work required less frequent communication, we agreed on 2-week sprints.

 One thing I'm proud of regarding executing scrum was planning poker.
 In my experience, planning poker does not motivate the team to ask questions by itself, which is why I believe asking about the first steps toward finishing a task can manifest a proactive mindset.
 This is useful even if the developer and the task they evaluate are not related (f.e. an artist evaluating a programming task) because this approach doesn't postpone working on the problem until after the meeting and encourages everyone to think about it now - a skill often attributed to senior developers.